dataset-ninja/brackish-mot/ABSTRACT.md

 ## Dataset description

 The authors explore the potential of using synthetic underwater sequences to train multi-object trackers.
 They present a framework designed to generate synthetic sequences resembling the BrackishMOT environment.
-The study delves into an analysis of the impact of key factors—specifically, turbidity, floating particles, and background—on tracker performance.
+The study delves into an analysis of the impact of key factors specifically, turbidity, floating particles, and background on tracker performance.

 <img src="https://github.com/dataset-ninja/brackish-mot/assets/120389559/d9dbc7eb-a648-44a9-b3c2-db1292912a01" alt="image" width="800">